- physical fitness and endurance

 With training and experience you could move up through the ranks or into a specialist unit like the commandos.
 You could also gain a commission to become an officer which would give you a higher salary.

-You'll find more information about careers in the army through Army Careers.Data from National Careers Service.
+You'll find more information about careers in the army through Army Careers.Powered by Pathways.